-The President, President Elect, Executive Director and Chief Operations Officer serve as ex officio, non-voting members, and the Treasurer serves as Chair of the Committee and has a vote on the committee.
-Up to two additional voting members who are not Governors or officers may be appointed by the President subject to the approval of the BOG.

-- 2. The Treasurer, together with the Budget and Audit Committee, will present a proposed Annual Budget to the BOG for approval prior to each fiscal year. - 3.
-Decisions regarding non-budgeted appropriations must be made in accordance with the BOG-approved fiscal policies and procedures.

-B. EXPENSES; LIMITED LIABILITY

-- 1. Requests for payment must be in such form and supported by such documentation as the BOG prescribes. - 2.
+- 1. The President appoints a BOG Budget and Audit Committee, which consists of two Governors from each class, not to exceed seven Governors, one of whom must be the Treasurer.
+The President, President-Elect, Executive Director and Chief Operations Officer serve as ex officio, non voting members, and the Treasurer serves as Chair of the Committee and has a vote on the committee. - 2.
+The Treasurer, together with the Budget and Audit Committee, will present a proposed Annual Budget to the BOG for approval prior to each fiscal year. - 3.
+Decisions regarding non-budgeted appropriations must be made in accordance with the BOG-approved fiscal policies and procedures. - B. EXPENSES; LIMITED LIABILITY - 1.
+Requests for payment must be in such form and supported by such documentation as the BOG prescribes. - 2.
 The financial obligation of the Bar to any Bar entity is limited to the amount budgeted and ceases upon payment of that amount unless the BOG authorizes otherwise. - 3.
-Any liability incurred by any Bar entity, or by its members, in excess of the funds budgeted, will be the personal liability of the person or persons responsible for incurring or authorizing the liability. - 4.
-Any liability incurred by any Bar entity, or by its members, not in accordance with the policies of the BOG or in conflict with any part of these Bylaws, will be the personal liability of the person or persons responsible for incurring or authorizing the liability.
+Any liability incurred by any Bar entity, or by its members, in excess of the funds budgeted, will be the personal liability of the person or persons responsible for incurring or authorizing the liability.

+4. Any liability incurred by any Bar entity, or by its members, not in accordance with the policies of the BOG or in conflict with any part of these Bylaws, will be the personal liability of the person or persons responsible for incurring or authorizing the liability.